Police contacted after Ohio State’s Liddell receives threats

 White declined to say if Payne’s suspension was related to elbowing Fulkerson.

-AP Sports Writers Will Graves, Mark Long and Mitch Stacy contributed to this report.
+AP Sports Writers Aaron Beard, Will Graves, Mark Long and Mitch Stacy contributed to this report.

 More AP college basketball coverage: https://apnews.com/hub/college-basketball and updated bracket: https://apnews.com/hub/ncaa-mens-bracket